-Though our admissions process is competitive and the quality of writing high, all interested writers are encouraged to apply.
+Though our admissions process is competitive and the quality of writing high, all interested writers are encouraged to apply by March 15th.

 Diana Spechler is the author of the novels Who by Fire and Skinny, of the New York Times column Going Off, and of a nonfiction book forthcoming from Crown Publishing.
 Her work has appeared in GQ, the Wall Street Journal, Harper's, Esquire, Harper's Bazaar, Tin House Open Bar, Paris Review Daily, Travel & Leisure, Glimmer Train Stories, The Southern Review, Lenny Letter, Playboy, and many other publications.
 She is the recipient of a number of awards and fellowships, including a Hawthornden Castle Residency and the Orlando Creative Nonfiction Prize from A Room of Her Own Foundation.
 She is also a seven-time Moth Story Slam winner who has been featured on NPR.